Ramified covers of abelian varieties over torsion fields: Abelian extensions

 If we now take a nonzero abelian variety $A$ over $L$, then similarly we find a finite subextension $M_1/M$ of $L/M$ and an abelian variety $A_1/M_1$ with $(A_1)_L=A$, and $C={\rm Res}_{M_1/M}(A_1)$ is an abelian variety over $M$ with ${\rm rk}(A(L))\geq{\rm rk}(A_1(M_1))={\rm rk}(C(M))=\infty$. \end{proof}

-Assuming that Question \ref{q:FreyJarden} has a positive answer, the assumptions of the following Proposition~\ref{prop:t} are therefore satisfied in the case where $K$ is a number field and $L=K^{\rm ab}$.
+Thus, if Question \ref{q:FreyJarden} has a positive answer, the assumptions of Proposition~\ref{prop:t} below are therefore satisfied in the case where $K$ is a number field and $L=K^{\rm ab}$.
 The point $t$ constructed there will be essential in our proof of Theorem \ref{thm:intro_abelian}.

 \begin{lemma} Let $M_1,\dots,M_r$ be Galois extensions of $K$ such that $M_i\not\subseteq M_1\cdots M_{i-1}$ for every $i$.
 Then there exists $\sigma\in{\rm Gal}(M_1\cdots M_r/K)$ such that $\sigma|_{M_i}\neq 1$ for every $i$. \end{lemma}